anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-heaps.md

 ---
 layout: page
 title: Heaps Preparation
-permalink: /classes/201-f25/heaps-prep
+permalink: /classes/201-s26/heaps-prep
 ---

 ## Overview
-Another unique kind of tree, called a heap, can be used for implementing solutions to several different problems, including the *priority queue* ADT and a special sorting algorithm, *heapsort*.
+Another unique kind of tree, called a heap, can be used for implementing solutions to several different problems, including the *priority queue* ADT.
 Today we'll focus on this data structure and some of what it is used for.

 ## Basic Learning Objectives
 Before class, you should be able to: